bbb1991/ds_proj1/REPORT.md

 # Report
+## Authors:
+- Bagdat Bimaganbetov.
+Server side programming
+- Khayrullo Rustamov.
+Client side programming

+## Short description
+This project has 4 modules:
+- **common** - contains frequently using classes, such as hibernate models, useful methods and etc.
+- **client** - client logic.
+Provides web interface to explore commands such as upload, remove, download and etc.
+- **namenode** - server side, that holds meta information.
+- **datanode** - server side, that holds files.
 ## Namenode
 ### Short description
 This server holds meta information such as file name, file size, in which datanode